Causal Inference with Corrupted Data: Measurement Error, Missing Values, Discretization, and Differential Privacy: Model overview

+What corruptions do we exclude?
+Our definition of $H_{i,\cdot}$ rules out nonseparable or endogeneous measurement error.
+Our definition of $\pi_{i,\cdot}$ rules out endogenous missingness, i.e. sample selection.
+We also rule out deterministic rounding, i.e. interval censoring.
+However, our class includes canonical privacy mechanisms as well as randomized rounding, itself a privacy mechanism.
+Therefore we study this class, which we formalize in Section~\ref{sec:theory}.
+Importantly, we allow heteroscedastic corruptions that are dependent within a unit.

-Our key assumption is that the true covariates $X_{i,\cdot}$ are approximately low rank: the rank of the matrix $\bX \in\R^{n\times p}$ is approximately $r \ll (n,p)$.
-Among the $n$ units in the data set, there are approximately only $r$ latent types of unit, i.e., each unit can be approximated as a linear combination of $r$ latent types.
-Equivalently, among the $p$ covariates in the data set, there are approximately only $r$ latent types of covariate.
-To interpret this assumption, we propose the intuition of repeated measurements.
-In the classic repeated measurement model, we have access to two noisy measurements $(Z_{i1},Z_{i2})$ of one signal; in our model, we have access to $p$ noisy measurements $(Z_{i1},...,Z_{ip})$ that are approximately repeated measurements of only $r$ signals, where both $(r,p)$ grow with sample size $n$, yet $r\ll (n,p)$.
+\textbf{Key assumption: Approximate repeated measurements}.
+Our key assumption is that the true covariates are approximately low rank: the rank of the matrix $\bX \in\R^{n\times p}$ is approximately $r \ll (n,p)$.
+Among the $p$ covariates in the data set, there are approximately only $r$ latent types of covariates.
+For intuition, consider repeated measurements.
+In the classic repeated measurement model, we have two noisy measurements of one signal.
+In our model, we have $p$ noisy measurements $(Z_{i1},...,Z_{ip})$ that are approximately repeated measurements of only $r$ signals, where both $(r,p)$ grow with sample size $n$, yet $r\ll (n,p)$.

-We place this assumption because it holds in Census data.
-Previewing our empirical application, consider the commuting zone (CZ) level data set of \cite{autor2013china}.
-The mainland US consists of 722 CZs interpretable as local economies, each of which has a vector of covariates $X_{i,\cdot}\in \R^{13}$ used in the authors' main specification.
-The variables include percent employment in manufacturing, percent college educated, and percent employment among women---variables that are not precisely repeated measurements but approximately so.
-We compute the singular value decomposition of $\bX$ then visualize its singular values, also called its principal components, in Figure~\ref{fig:scree1}.
-We see that only about five principal components are significantly positive; $r=5$.
-In Figure~\ref{fig:scree2}, we confirm similar results with an augmented specification $X_{i,\cdot}\in \R^{30}$ using additional variables from \cite{autor2013china}'s appendix such as average disability, unemployment, and medical benefits.
-Again, these variables admit interpretation as approximate repeated measurements with $r=5$.
-In Appendix~\ref{sec:additional}, we verify our key assumption on a broad variety of economic data sets.
+We place this assumption because it seems plausible in Census-derived data.
+Consider the commuting zone (CZ) level data set of \cite{autor2013china}.
+Each CZ is a local economy with a vector of covariates $X_{i,\cdot}\in \R^{30}$ if we use variables from the authors' preferred specification as well as additional variables from their appendix.
+The variables include average disability, unemployment, and medical benefits, which are not precisely repeated measurements but approximately so.
+We compute the singular value decomposition of $\bX$ then visualize its singular values, also called its principal components, in Figure~\ref{fig:scree2}.
+We see that only about five principal components are significantly positive; $r=5$ while $p=30$.